JBrinco/Chromapy/README.md

 # Overview of Functionality <a name="overview"></a>

 This section presents a simple description of Chromapy: its structure and functionality.
+The program is divided into four submodules:
+- **Design of Experiments**
+- **Multivariate Analysis**
+- **Quantification Assistant**
+- **Chromatography Calculators**
 Instructions for each module can be found below.

 ## Design of Experiments <a name="overview_doe"></a>